-Seborrhoeic keratoses are harmless, brown to black, skin lesions, which appear to be stuck on the surface of the skin.
+Seborrhoeic keratoses, also known as seborrhoeic warts, are harmless brown to black skin lesions which appear to be stuck on the surface of the skin.
 Although they are also called seborrhoeic warts, they are not infectious.